bastien-payfit/lars-fix/README.md

         and oldvalue__string not like '0053X%'
 )
 ```
-5. Finally we join LARs with an owner and no owner changes recorded to the whole unfiltered account history:
+5. Finally we join LARs with an owner, and no owner changes recorded, to the whole unfiltered account history:
 ```sql
 SELECT
     lars_w_owner_no_history.*,